daltskin/GitHubWebhookSmartThings/README.md

-# GitHub Webhook with SmartThings
+# GitHub Webhook with SmartThings Integration

 A C# Azure Function for a GitHub webhook with SmartThings integration